Howard Wooldridge

 Hiway HowieHoward Wooldridge turned an eight hour ride-along program into a police career of 18 years in Mid-Michigan, retiring as a detective from Bath Township.
 As an officer, he was recognized by Mothers Against Drunk Driving, MADD, for his focus on arresting drunk drivers.
 He was called ‘Hiway Howie’ by his detractors, even as Bath Township went a record 6 years without a fatal accident.

 Howard WooldridgeThe travel bug came from his father who was 26 years a United States Marine.
-In 2003 he rode ‘Paul Revere’ style from Georgia to Oregon to educate Americans on the failure of modern prohibition.
-In 2005 he rode from Los Angeles to New York City advocating a public health approach to drugs.
+In 2003 he rode ‘Paul Revere’ style from Georgia to Oregon to spread the anti-prohibition message and the failure of modern prohibition.
+In 2005 he rode from Los Angeles to New York City advocating an anti-prohibition policy & the need to take a public health approach to drugs.
 Due to his travels on horseback, he was made a Fellow of the Royal Geographic Society.
 The first book in the new century written by a horse was his partner traveling across North America: Misty’s Long Ride by Smooth Georgia Mist.

 Shortly after leaving police work, be became a bi-lingual speaker at Texas Rotary and Kiwanis clubs promoting an end to the War on Drugs.
-In 2002 he and four colleagues founded Law Enforcement Against Prohibition, serving on the Board of Directors from 2002 – 2007.
+In 2002 he and four colleagues founded Law Enforcement Against Prohibition, serving on the Board of Directors from 2002 – 2008.
 He has testified before state committees in Annapolis, Richmond and Austin.
-He represented LEAP in Washington, DC from 2005-2009.
+He has represented Law Enforcement in Washington, DC from 2005 to the present.

-Wooldridge has been a guest lecturer at eight colleges and universities.
+Wooldridge has been a guest lecturer at thirteen (13) colleges and universities.

 Howard’s CV: